liyangau/flake-templates/README.md

 ### docker

 This template is a starting point to built docker images for x86_64 and ARM64 linux systems.
 You can find more examples [here](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/docker/examples.nix) and the docs [here](https://ryantm.github.io/nixpkgs/builders/images/dockertools/).

+### server

+This template can be used to provision NixOS server with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) and manage NixOS server remotely via [Colmena](https://colmena.cli.rs/unstable/).

 ## unfree App